-State Records EIA Reporting Requirements for Refineries and Importers EIA Reporting Requirements for Prime Suppliers Motor gasoline Yes Yes Yes On-road diesel Mostly yes.
-Two states combine reporting with off- road diesel.
+Fuel type State taxation records EIA reporting requirements for refineries and importers EIA reporting requirements for Prime Suppliers Motor gasoline Yes available Yes available Yes available On-road diesel Mostly yes.
+Two states combine reporting with offroad diesel.
 Mostly yes.
 Can be reported together with off-road diesel and heating oil.
-No, aggregated with off-road diesel Off- road diesel Mostly yes.
+Not available, aggregated with off-road diesel Off- road diesel Mostly yes.
 Two states combine reporting with on- road diesel, another with heating oil.
 Mostly yes.
-Can be reported together with on- road diesel and heating oil.
-No, aggregated with on-road diesel Aviation gasoline Yes, in most states.
+Can be reported together with on-road diesel and heating oil.
+Not available, aggregated with on-road diesel Aviation gasoline Yes, in most states.
 Some states do not require reporting.
-Yes Yes Jet fuel Yes, in most states.
+Yes available Yes available Jet fuel Yes, in most states.
 Some states do not require reporting.
-Yes Yes Heating oil Mostly yes.
-Sometimes reported together with off- road diesel.
+Yes available Yes available Heating oil Mostly yes.
+Sometimes reported together with offroad diesel.
 Mostly yes.
-Can be reported together with on- road or off-road diesel.
+Can be reported together with on-road or offroad diesel.
 Mostly yes.
 Can potentially be misreported as diesel.

-Based on this analysis, state-level data are available for all of the transportation fuels considered; however, depending on where in the supply chain the reporting happens, it may or may not be possible to disaggregate certain fuel types.
+Based on this analysis, state-level data are available for all of the transportation fuels considered; however, depending on where in the supply chain the reporting happens, it may or may not be possible to disaggregate certain fuel types or separate fuels by sector of end use.